Tuition and Financial Assistance

 Additional expense for art supplies (approximate): $300

 Three-week Sessions, Full Day Courses (2 college credit) Tuition: $3,480

 Additional expense for art supplies (approximate): $450

-Note: Tuition amounts above do not include merit scholarships or need-based financial aid.
+Note: Tuition amounts above do not include merit scholarships or need-based financial aid the student may be awarded.
 Students may spend more or less than the recommended amounts listed above on art supplies.
 Supply costs vary for each course and are determined in part by students' individual projects and material choices.

 Financial assistance is available in the form of need-based aid and merit scholarships.
 Need-based aid is available to US residents only.
 All students may apply for merit scholarships.
 Note: Students must declare that they are applying for need-based financial aid and/or merit scholarships at the time of registration.
 Financial assistance covers a percentage of tuition costs only, supply costs are not covered by financial assistance.